See copyright notice at bottom

 Abstaining

-Abstinence is a legal strategy in which all prescriptions*,
+Abstinence is a legal strategy for passing the drug

 over-the-counter medicines, and recreational drugs are avoided prior to